Ruveydakartal/WOT_broker/README.md

 ## Server
 The server has some endpoints:
-- `ledState`: will return the LED state, if it's on or off
-- `toggleLed`: toggle the LED
 - `startTimer`: starts an internal server timer
 - `stopTimer`: stops the internal server timer
+- `startProp`: starts the puzzle
+- `restartProp`: restarts the puzzle

 ## Client
-This is a React application to start the timer (will be fed via sockets) and toggle the LED on Arduino/ESP.
+This is a React application to start the timer (will be fed via sockets) on Arduino/ESP.

 ## Author
+- Rüveyda Kartal <ruveyda.kartal@outlook.be>
+- Victor Tanaka
-- Tim De Paepe <tim.depaepe@arteveldehs.be>
+- Tim De Paepe <tim.depaepe@arteveldehs.be># WOT_broker